TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/23 - Isaiah/Isaiah 10/Isaiah 10.11.md

 ---

-shall I not, as I have done unto Samaria and her idols, so do to Jerusalem and her idols?
+shall I not, as I have done to Samaria and her idols, so do to Jerusalem and her idols?